 Are all Slip and Falls or Trip and Falls valid claims?

 No. A careful analysis must be done with respect to whether a claim is valid.
 A requirement to all claims is that they are considered to arise out of and in the course scope of employment.
 This is also known as AOE/COE.
 A fall in an employee parking lot may be considered to be AOE/COE.
 A fall when going on a lunch break, however, might not be considered as AOE/COE.
 Analysis with a knowledgeable attorney is of import.

 What Benefits Can be Received?

-Since workers comp is a “no fault” system, a trip and fall or slip and fall injury is entitled to the full away of workers’ compensation benefits.
-This is includes temporary disability benefits, the provision of medical care, permanent disability, job displacement voucher, and death benefits.
+Since workers comp is a “no-fault” system, a trip and fall or slip and fall injury is entitled to the full away of workers’ compensation benefits.
+This includes temporary disability benefits, the provision of medical care, permanent disability, job displacement voucher, and death benefits.